NigoroJr/zaw-z/README.md

 ```

 Change the `ZAW_Z_CD_CMD` to use a different `cd` command.
 By default, it uses
-` z` with a leading space so that it doesn't pollute the history.
+` cd` with a leading space so that it doesn't pollute the history.

 ## License
 MIT License